Are you using proven gym membership retention strategies to keep your health club clients loyal?

 - How they can take part

+You can also run regular fitness challenges that encourage people to explore new classes or types of training.
 A new activity might be just what it takes for someone to come back in and give the gym another try…

 #14 – Promote Investments That You Make